takusui/Kat.ai/README.md

 ## Author notes

 This will be a long journey.
 I created this repository with the intention to keep track of my work and hopefully become more motivated with this project.
 I don't know how much I can do in the following months because I have some exams to take care of, but I believe that I will start working consistently on this project after graduating this year from highschool.
-I'm open to new ideas and hopefully, with the experience I will gather in the next few years and with the development of open source technologies that I could use, I can bring Kat to a build that is working decently.
+I'm open to new ideas and hopefully, with the experience I will gather in the next few years and with the development of open source technologies that I can use, I can bring Kat to a build that is working decently.

 Of course, I can't do all of this on my own.
 I am looking for other people interested in developing the next-gen automatons.
 If you would like to contribute, please leave a message in the Issues tab.